whois-api-llc/flask-simple-geoip/README.rst

 To use this library, you'll need to create a free GeoIPify account: https://geoipify.whoisxmlapi.com/

-If you haven't done this yet, please do so now.
+If you haven't done this yet, please do so now; you will obtain an API key that will be needed to use the library.

 Installation